foodotbar/Compact-Proofs-of-Retrievability/README.md

 Compact-Proofs-of-Retrievability
 ================================

-After read Hovav Shacham and Brent Waters's paper "Compact Proofs of Retrievability"
+this is a little program to implementation the first scheme of Shacham and Brent Waters's paper "Compact Proofs of Retrievability"

-I wrote a little program to prove the first scheme

-Here it is.